Sparse regular random graphs: Spectral density and eigenvectors: Estimating the rate of convergence of the ESD

 with probability at least $1-o(1/n)$.

-Here $\ecount_I$ is the number of eigenvalues of $W_n$ in the interval $I$, and $\dsc$ refers to the density of the semicircle law as in \eqref{whatisfsc}.

-\begin{proof}[Proof of Theorem \ref{local_semic}] Theorem \ref{stielapprox} leads to Theorem \ref{local_semic} whose proof follows almost identically to Lemma 60 in the article by Tao and Vu \cite{taovu}.
-The only major difference between our theorem and Lemma 60 of \cite{taovu} is the fact that our interval $I$ can lie anywhere on the real line and not restricted to a subset of $(-2,2)$ as Lemma 60 requires.
+Here $\ecount_I$ is the number of eigenvalues of $W_n$ in the interval $I$, and $\dsc$ refers to the density of the semicircle law as in (\ref{whatisfsc}). \begin{pf*}{Proof of Theorem~\ref{localsemic}} Theorem~\ref{stielapprox} leads to Theorem~\ref{localsemic} whose proof follows almost identically to Lemma 60 in the article by Tao and Vu~\cite{taovu}.
+The only major difference between our theorem and Lemma 60 of~\cite{taovu} is the fact that our interval~$I$ can lie anywhere on the real line and is not restricted to a subset of $(-2,2)$ as Lemma 60 requires.
 We provide an outline of the argument but skip the details.

 The idea lies in the observation that a good control over the Stieltjes transform near the real line allows one to invert the transform and have an estimate of the empirical spectral density.
-This is due to the following inversion formula: if $G$ is a continuous distribution on the real line with Stieltjes transform $s_G$, one gets
+This is due to the following inversion formula:\vadjust{\goodbreak} if $G$ is a continuous distribution on the real line with Stieltjes transform $s_G$, one gets

-Fix an interval $I \subseteq [-2,2]$ such that $\abs{I}\ge 2\eta$.
+Fix an interval $I \subseteq[-2,2]$ such that $\vert I \vert\ge2\eta$.
 Define the function

 Then it follows that if $\lambda_i$ denotes the $i$th eigenvalues of the matrix $\frac{1}{\sqrt{d_n-1}}A_n$, then